 “That’s me!”
 Neil Jackson cried, his image blazing a trail in reverse through the crowded center of the room.
 “Michael Jackson’s my cousin, you know,” he insisted for the hundredth time, his arms crossed defiantly.

-A girl sitting beside him rolled her eyes.
+Katrina, sitting beside him, rolled her eyes.
 “Negro, please.”

 Neil’s tiny image launched into a tight aerial spin, turning three hundred sixty degrees and landing in a split, and all of us were suitably impressed.
 “Ooh!” we yelped approvingly.
 Miss Bolle clapped from her wheelchair in the corner.